dask-58/dask-58/README.md

 ### hey, I'm Dhruv Koli
-I'm a CS sophomore.
 I mostly participate in algorithmic competitions online and in my free time, I play games or watch football.

-Feel free to drop a message on [X](https://x.com/dask_58) or email me at [googldhruv@gmail.com](mailto:googldhruv@gmail.com).
+Feel free to drop a message on [X](https://x.com/dask_58)